lukastautz/minimal_containers/README.md

 On my servers, `container start` uses around 44 KiB RSS.

 ## Internals
-minimal_containers uses cgroups to limit the resource usage, linux namespaces to isolate the containers from the system and chroot to change the root directory.
+minimal_containers uses cgroups to limit the resource usage, linux namespaces to isolate the containers from the system and pivot_root to change the root directory.